-Well-informed discussions of WPDOS under OS/2 may be found in the message boards of Yahoo discussion group devoted to OS/2 Word Processing.
+Well-informed discussions of WPDOS under OS/2 may be found in the message boards of Yahoo discussion group devoted to OS/2 Word Processing, a group that seems to have fallen into disuse in 2011.
 A set of DOS properties files for WPDOS 6.0/6.1 and for 6.2 by Kris Steenhaut may be downloaded from the group's file library (you must join the group before downloading).

 Home Page Site Map